kossnocorp/superstate/README.md

 instance.send.press("long");
 ```

-The method returns the next state if the event leads to a transition or `null` otherwise:
+The event methods return the next state if the event leads to a transition or `null` otherwise:

 ```ts
 const nextState = instance.send.play();